thegrinder/rr-notifications/README.md

 Props | Types | Description
 :-----|:-----:|:-----------
-notificationHeight | number | Dynamically obtained height of the notification isVisible | boolean | Whether the notification is visible.
+options | object | Custom data passed to the notification (see action creators section) notificationHeight | number | Dynamically obtained height of the notification isVisible | boolean | Whether the notification is visible.
 The initial value for a new notification is `true`.
 That's why if you want a custom animation, use css keyframes that let you define initial animation state animationDuration | string | Animation duration passed down from the reduxNotificationsFactory options